dwtaylornz/fronius-pvo-stats/README.md

 # fronius-pvo-stats
-docker container that exports data from fronius gen24 to pvo
+docker container that exports data from a fronius gen24 inverter to https://pvoutput.org

 ```
 superd/fronius-pvo-stats:latest